 Steven shook his head.
 "I'm puzzled about that as well.
-Peter Pettigrew was supposedly killed by Sirius Black, but I'm not following the rest."
+Peter Pettigrew was supposedly killed by Sirius Black.
+I think we all know that, but I'm not following the rest."

 Dumbledore entered the conversation.
 "I think I understand.
 Sirius Black was never the Potter's secret keeper.
 It was Peter Pettigrew.
 Pettigrew faked his death and framed Sirius Black.
 However, that doesn't change that Sirius Black killed twelve muggles.
 I'll also admit that if the capture of Pettigrew leads to an innocent man being freed it is quite an achievement, but I fail to see the corruption that you do, Madame Bones, nor why young Harry's actions merit the highest award in our world."